anthofflab/paper-2021-scch4/README.md

 Make sure to install both Julia and R in such a way that both the Julia and R binary are on the `PATH`.

-Running the complete replication code on Windows on a system with an Intel Xeon W-2195 18 core CPU, 128 GB of RAM and a 1 TB SSD hard drive takes about four days.
+Running the complete replication code on Windows on a system with an Intel Xeon W-2195 18 core CPU, 128 GB of RAM and a 1 TB SSD hard drive takes about three days.

 ## Running the replication script